-Both the peatland criteria (Alberta Environment and Parks, 2017) and SED 002 reference change in land use when discussing requests for a change from peatlands to forested lands (i.e., leaving a pad in place); rather than being called a variance, SED 002 refers to this as a request for a "change to the assessment criteria".
-Such changes must be approved by the AEP Land Manager.
-This is discussed in further detail in later sections.
+Both the peatland criteria (Alberta Environment and Parks, 2017) and SED 002 reference change in land use when discussing requests for a change from peatlands to forested lands (i.e., leaving a pad in place); rather than being called a variance, SED 002 refers to this as a request for a "change to the assessment"

-&lt;sup>4 SED 002 (Alberta Energy Regulator, 2018) came into effect June 21, 2016, replacing Government of Alberta 2010 Reclamation Criteria for Wellsites and Associated Facilities: Application Guidelines (Alberta Environment, 2011).
+4 SED 002 (Alberta Energy Regulator, 2018) came into effect June 21, 2016, replacing Government of Alberta 2010 Reclamation Criteria for Wellsites and Associated Facilities: Application Guidelines (Alberta Environment, 2011).
 SED 002 did not change the wellsite criteria but did align some of the application submission process requirements with the online submission tool (OneStop).